Sobieck/cooking/things to do when depressed.md

 Go out to eat

 Sign up for Stop the Bleed training.
 Some places will bundle it with a narcan training as well.
 It's usually a free class.

+Get into contact with mutual aid people in town

+Play computer games

+Find a friend to go to trivia with you

+Have a friend come over for boba

+Read a book in the sun room

+Watch TV